wangkinga/wangkinga.github.io/README.md

 ##### Central Tendency of frequency
 ##### Spread of frequency
--Mean Medium Q25 Q50 Skew
+- Mean Medium Q25 Q50 Skew

 #### Boolean Data

 ##### Feature engineering
 ##### Spread of frequency
--Mean Medium Q25 Q50 Skew
+- Mean Medium Q25 Q50 Skew

 ### Quantile-based discretization

--Helps in capturing the inherent variability within the data -Reduce noise and focusing on broader trends rather than individual data points
+- Helps in capturing the inherent variability within the data
+- Reduce noise and focusing on broader trends rather than individual data points
 ![](./images/DataPreparation/LogTransform1.png)

 ### Feature engineering

--Convert individual boolean indicators into a more informative ordinal scale -Simplifies the input for modeling and may reveal patterns more effectively
+- Convert individual boolean indicators into a more informative ordinal scale
+- Simplifies the input for modeling and may reveal patterns more effectively